shunk031/huggingface-datasets_JDocQA/README.md

 From [JDocQA's README.md](https://github.com/mizuumi/JDocQA/blob/main/dataset/README.md):

 > JDocQA dataset annotations are distributed under CC BY-SA 4.0.
+We are delighted to see many derivations from JDocQA!
+When you create any derivations, e.g., datasets, papers, etc, from JDocQA, please cite our paper accordingly.
+If your derivations are web-based projects, please cite our paper and include the link to [this github page](https://github.com/mizuumi/JDocQA?tab=readme-ov-file#cite).

 ### Citation Information